AdrienChampion/induction_for_dummies/src/bmc/readme.md

 \
 \

+> **Warning:** slightly (more) technical and practical discussion ahead.
+What follows is not
+> mandatory to understand the upcoming chapters, but we think it is quite interesting and
+> definitely mandatory for writing your own (efficient) verification engine.

+\
+\

 Let's discuss a few practical points regarding BMC.
 Mainly, the fact that it is incremental and that what we do at a given step depends on the solver's previous answer.
 For instance, say we have several candidate invariants and we are checking whether we can falsify some of them by unrolling `k` times.
 Say also the solver answers yes (`sat`) and gives us a model.
-Then what we want to do is check which candidates are falsified (using the model), and check the candidates that were not falsified.
+Then what we want to do is check which candidates are falsified (using the model), and keep BMC-ing the candidates that were not falsified.
 We got a counterexample for some of the candidates, but there might be a different counterexample at the same depth falsifying other candidates.
-If not (`unsat`), we move on and check the remaining candidates at `k+1`.
+If not (`unsat`), we move on and check the remaining candidates at `k+1` and so on.
 Maybe they can be falsified by unrolling more than `k` times.

 So, this whole process is interactive: what BMC does depends on what the solver previously said.
 In the next chapter, we will introduce mikino which is a tool that will perform BMC (and more) for us.
 The way mikino conducts BMC is by launching Z3 as a separate process and feed it definitions, declarations, assertions, `check-sat`s and `get-model`s on its standard input.
-Z3 produces answers on its standard output, which mikino looks at to decide what to do next.
+Z3 produces answers on its standard output, which mikino looks at to decide if/how to continue and what to stream to the input of the Z3 process.

 \
 \

 Based on what we have done so far, this would require restarting the solver each time.
 Say Z3 answers `unsat` when we unroll `k` times.
-It means that we have an assertion of the negation of the candidate(s) for `s_k` which made our whole SMT-LIB instance `unsat`: `(assert (not (candidate s_k)))`.
+It means that we have an assertion of the negation of the candidate(s) for `s_k` which made our whole SMT-LIB instance (all the assertions together) `unsat`:
+`(assert (not (candidate s_k)))`.
 Now, this assertion is only there for our check at depth `k`, to ask for a falsification of the candidate(s).
 Still, we cannot move on and unroll at `k+1`: this assertion will still be there, and the instance will remain `unsat`.

 So, instead of restarting Z3, we can make the assertion of the negation of the candidates conditional.
 That is, we can give ourselves a *boolean flag* that *activates* this assertion.
-Such flag is called an *activation literal*, or *actlit*.
+Such a flag is called an *activation literal*, or *actlit*.

 Say we are performing a BMC check at depth `k`.
-First, we need to declare this boolean flag.
+First, we need to declare this *"boolean flag"*.

 ```text
 (declare-const actlit_k Bool)